How Reliable are Bootstrap-based Heteroskedasticity Robust Tests?: Introduction

 An alternative approach is to use bootstrap methods to compute critical values for the test statistics HC0-HC4 or HC0R-HC4R, with the intention to improve upon the critical values derived from the asymptotic null distributions.\footnote{ Another possibility is to use Edgeworth expansions to find better critical values, see \cite{Rothenberg1988} for the case of the HC0 test statistic and \cite{DavidsonMacKinnon1985} for the HC0R test statistic.
 Simulation results in \cite{MacW85} and \cite{DavidsonMacKinnon1985} indicate that this does not work too well in practice.
 Of course, such expansions could also be worked out for the other versions of the test statistics mentioned, but this does not seem to have been pursued in the literature.
-Other adjustments are discussed in \cite{Imbkoles2016}.} Inspired by earlier work in the statistics literature (e.g., \cite{WuCFJ1986}, \cite{beran1986}, \cite {LiuR1988}, and \cite{Mammen1993}), \cite{horowitz1997} used the wild bootstrap to obtain critical values for HC0.
-This was followed up by \cite {Flachaire1999, Flachaire2005} and \cite{DavidsFlach2008}, who considered the test statistics HC0-HC3 as well as HC0R-HC3R, and who stressed the version of the wild bootstrap that imposes the null restriction on the bootstrap data generating process; see also \cite{GodfreyOrme2004} and the more recent survey \cite{Mackinnon2013}.
-Further simulation studies, some of which also include HC4 and HC4R, can be found in \cite{Crib2004}, \cite {CribariLima2009}, \cite{Godfrey2006}, and \cite{PRich2017}.
+Other adjustments are discussed in \cite{Imbkoles2016}; however, as shown in \cite{PP5HC}, these adjustments do also not resolve the overrejection problem in general.} Inspired by earlier work in the statistics literature (e.g., \cite{WuCFJ1986} and the discussion in \cite{beran1986}, \cite{LiuR1988}, \cite{Mammen1993}), \cite{horowitz1997} used the wild bootstrap to obtain critical values for HC0.
+This was followed up by \cite{Flachaire1999, Flachaire2005} and \cite {DavidsFlach2008}, who considered the test statistics HC0-HC3 as well as HC0R-HC3R, and who stressed the version of the wild bootstrap that imposes the null restriction on the bootstrap data generating process; see also \cite {GodfreyOrme2004} and the more recent survey \cite{Mackinnon2013}.
+Further simulation studies, some of which also include HC4 and HC4R, can be found in \cite{Crib2004}, \cite{CribariLima2009}, \cite{Godfrey2006}, and \cite {PRich2017}.
 Once one has turned to bootstrap methods, one can also think of reverting to the classical (i.e., uncorrected) $t$-statistic ($F$-statistic, respectively) and to apply the bootstrap methods to determine appropriate critical values.
 This has been considered in \cite{Mammen1993}; see also \cite{Godfrey2006} for some Monte Carlo results.
 Since the majority of the literature on bootstrap-based heteroskedasticity robust tests favors the wild bootstrap over other bootstrap methods, we shall concentrate on the wild bootstrap in the sequel.